Meet the cast of Midsomer Murders series 20

 Kevin Eldon performs Terry ‘Groucho’ Bellini

 Who’s Terry ‘Groucho’ Bellini?
 Terry is one half of a clown double act who’re one of many largest sights at Ferabbee’s Circus.
-He sees himself as too good for the ailing present and begins on the lookout for work elsewhere.
+He sees himself as too good for the ailing present and begins in search of work elsewhere.

 What else has Kevin Eldon been in?
-Eldon is a recognisable face to followers of British comedy, having had roles in I’m Alan Partridge, Spaced, Huge Practice, Brass Eye, Nighty Night time and Nathan Barley to call just a few.
+Eldon is a recognisable face to followers of British comedy, having had roles in I’m Alan Partridge, Spaced, Large Practice, Brass Eye, Nighty Evening and Nathan Barley to call just a few.
 Extra just lately, he took on the position of Lance Corporal Jones, originated by Clive Dunn, in Dad’s Military: The Misplaced Episodes.

 Mike Grady performs Les ‘Oucho’ Morrison

 Who’s Les ‘Oucho’ Morrison?
-Les is the second half of the Oucho/Groucho double act at Ferabbee’s Circus, however his major problem with alcohol is alienating his stage accomplice and inflicting pressure between them.
+Les is the second half of the Oucho/Groucho double act at Ferabbee’s Circus, however his major problem with alcohol is alienating his stage associate and inflicting stress between them.

 What else has Mike Grady been in?
-Grady performed the position of Barry Wilkinson on the long-running BBC sitcom Final of the Summer season Wine and supplies the voice of Sir Robert Norramby on youngsters’s favorite Thomas & Pals.
+Grady performed the position of Barry Wilkinson on the long-running BBC sitcom Final of the Summer time Wine and supplies the voice of Sir Robert Norramby on kids’s favorite Thomas & Pals.

 Lorraine Ashbourne performs Daniella Bellini

 Who’s Daniella Bellini?
-Previously a trapeze artist at Ferabbee’s Circus, Daniella stopped performing after her sister tragically died resulting from an accident throughout one fateful present.
-She stayed with the circus working behind a kiosk, leaving her proficient daughter Sophia to take up her acrobatic previous position.
-She is married to Terry ‘Groucho’ Bellini, however doesn’t want to depart the circus as he does.
+Previously a trapeze artist at Ferabbee’s Circus, Daniella stopped performing after her sister tragically died as a consequence of an accident throughout one fateful present.
+She stayed with the circus working behind a kiosk, leaving her proficient daughter Sophia to take up her acrobatic outdated position.
+She is married to Terry ‘Groucho’ Bellini, however doesn’t want to go away the circus as he does.

 What else has Lorraine Ashbourne been in?
-Lorraine Ashbourne has appeared on plenty of high-profile tv collection, together with Silent Witness, Unforgotten and The Crown as late Labour politician Barbara Fort.
-In actual life, she is married to actor and director Andy Serkis, finest identified for enjoying Gollum in The Hobbit and Lord of the Rings movie collection.
+Lorraine Ashbourne has appeared on plenty of high-profile tv collection, together with Silent Witness, Unforgotten and The Crown as late Labour politician Barbara Fortress.
+In actual life, she is married to actor and director Andy Serkis, greatest identified for taking part in Gollum in The Hobbit and Lord of the Rings movie collection.

 Joni Kamen performs Sophia Bellini